US June CPI Overview

-Wednesday's US economic docket highlights the release of the latest consumer inflation figures, due for release later during the early North-American session at 12:30GMT.
-The headline CPI is anticipated to decelerate further and show a modest month-on-month (m/m) rise of 0.2% in May, down from 0.4% and 0.3% gains recorded in March and April respectively.
-Meanwhile, the yearly inflation rate is expected to drop to 1.9% as against 2.0% previous and core CPI - excluding food and energy costs, is predicted to rise 0.2% m/m rate as compared to April's 0.1% increase, helping the annual core inflation to hold steady at 2.1%.
+Wednesday's US economic docket highlights the release of the latest consumer inflation figures, due later during the early North-American session at 12:30GMT.
+The headline CPI is anticipated to remain flat month-on-month (m/m) in June as compared to a modest rise of 0.1% in the previous month, while the yearly rate is expected to have decelerated to 1.6% from 1.8% in May.
+On the other hand, core CPI - excluding food and energy costs, is predicted to tick higher to 0.2% m/m rate as against 0.1% rise recorded in April, helping the annual core inflation to hold steady at 2.0%.

 Deviation impact on EUR/USD